skeeto/skeeto.github.com/_posts/2014-12-23-Interactive-Programming-in-C.markdown

 if ((stat(GAME_LIBRARY, &attr) == 0) && (game->id != attr.st_ino)) {
 ~~~

-First, Use `stat()` to determine if the library's inode is different
+First, use `stat()` to determine if the library's inode is different
 than the one that's already loaded.
 The `id` field will be 0
-initially, so as long as `stat()` succeeds, this will load the
+initially, so as long as `stat()` succeeds, this will load the library
-library the first time.
+the first time.

 ~~~c
     if (game->handle) {